Help us improve equity in funding Tennessee schools

 Session 5 will provide attendees with an analysis of possible solutions and alternatives to the BEP, which is a resource-based funding model.
 What alternatives exist?
 What is working in other states and what can we learn from them?
 We’ll hear from experts on how we can cost out solutions, and discuss what it would take to fund our schools in an equitable and adequate manner.

-Session 6 will provide attendees an opportunity to hear from advocates and leaders in other states about their ability to change their funding formula.
+Session 6 of 7 will provide attendees an opportunity to hear from advocates and leaders in other states about their ability to change their funding formula.
 We’ll discuss what worked, what failed, and how public will was changed in order to achieve change.
 We’ll also examine the impact of litigation and court-ordered funding reform on state funding formulas.

 Leading from the front: meet our Finance Institute participants